Basic Configuration Server to Avoid Hardcoding in iOS Applications

 }

 .
-But the next time we have the timestamp of the newest updated element stored locally and we will call it like this: http://localhost:3000/config/2020-10-17T18:43:19.000Z
+On subsequent runs, the timestamp of the newest updated element is stored locally, and the app will call the endpoint like this: http://localhost:3000/config/2020-10-17T18:43:19.000Z

 .

-Unfortunately, the standard formatter for ISO-8601 from DateFormatter
+Unfortunately, the standard ISO-8601 formatter from DateFormatter

 it and then update